scala/docs.scala-lang/README.md

 ### Unix ###

 Jekyll is required.
 Follow the install instructions at the Jekyll [wiki](https://github.com/mojombo/jekyll/wiki/Install).
-In most cases, you can install via RubyJems:
+In most cases, you can install via RubyGems:

     gem install jekyll